-If your BMW won't start or get out of Park the culprit could be a bad brake light switch.
-You may think that because the brake lights work, the brake light is working properly but that's not always true.
+If your BMW doesn't start or get out of Park, the culprit could be a bad brake light switch.
+You may think that because the brake lights work, the brake light is working properly, but that's not always true.
 Checking the brake lights can be misleading.

 What you will need

 - Set the parking brakes and turn off the ignition.

 - Access the panel under the dashboard on the driver's side.
 This is the black panel right above the brake and gas pedals, also known as the kick panel.

 - Remove the Philips screws.
 In some BMWs, you may have Torx screws.